JJ/granada-off/text/water.md

-meant, in the original Iberic language, "By the river", meaning probably Genil or Darro or both, the Alhambra hills are filled with tunnels that were probably, in its origin, used to mine water, that is, to extract Granada out of natural underground sources.
+meant, in the original Iberic language, "By the river", meaning probably Genil or Darro or both, the Alhambra hills are filled with tunnels that were probably, in its origin, used to mine water, that is, to extract water out of natural underground sources.

 Nowadays there are myriad water sources in Granada.
 Among the many blogs devoted to the city,